 To help prevent this tragedy from happening to another family, Ruth's mother, Helena Bradford, and friends Elaine Earl and Mary Anna Mullinax formed The Ruth Rhoden Craven Foundation, Inc. in March 2000.
 The overall goal is to provide support, education and healing to other women and their families so they don't have to suffer through the kind of tragedy that Ruth's family did.

 Helena Bradford believes if Ruth had received proper treatment, she would be alive today.
 “Before Ruth was stricken with postpartum depression, I had never even heard of it.
 I want women and their families to be more prepared and informed than we were, so they won’t have to go through what we did," she says.

-Postpartum Support Charleston is dedicated to eradicating the stigma surrounding maternal mental illnesses (such as depression, anxiety, OCD, and psychosis during and after pregnancy) to ensure all women who suffer receive support.
+Postpartum Support Charleston provides support and resources to women and their families struggling with maternal mental illnesses (such as depression, anxiety, OCD, and psychosis during and after pregnancy).

 We Can Help

 If you or someone you know is suffering from postpartum depression, we can help.
 You don’t need to suffer in silence.
 Support, treatment and healing are available.

 If you have thoughts of hurting yourself or your child seek medical attention immediately or call 911.

 We also have medical professionals and PPD survivors available to speak to your group, organization or event about PPD.
 Please contact us.